astropy/astropy-APEs/APE_public.rst

 is undesirable for other reasons.
 We haven't encountered this situation in Astropy yet, so I don't think it's a good reason to allow ``__all__`` to be optional.

+**We just use the documentation.**

+Good code is self-documenting.
+What is public versus internal is an important aspect of the code, and should be communicated in the code itself.

 Decision rationale